 The Royal Air Force

 The Royal Air Force (RAF) is always developing new and exciting technology.
 So, with the RAF’s expert knowledge we’ve worked together to create a new STEM (science, technology, engineering and maths) focused unit meeting activity topic, Magnificent Machines.
-Download one of these brilliant activities, paper pilots, now and try it at home.

 We work with the RAF to empower girls to learn life skills in STEM, by creating amazing activities and experiences.
 You can find out more about the RAF and enjoy some of their own STEM based activities on their RAF Youth site.